Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/sm/index.rst

    observer gain decouples the electrical and mechanical dynamics and allows placing the poles of the corresponding linearized estimation error dynamics.
 If the inertia of the mechanical system is provided, the observer also estimates the load torque, to avoid the lag in the speed estimate.
-In sensored mode, the rotor speed is estimated from the measured rotor angle.
+The rotor angle is tracked using a position error signal, see {class}`FluxObserver`.

    :param par: Machine model parameters.
    :type par: SynchronousMachinePars | SaturatedSynchronousMachinePars